 1. Hang Out at Semenggoh Nature Reserve

 The feedings occur from 9:00-10:00am and 3:00-3:30pm (or earlier if the orangutans show up early).
 Your best chance is to visit for the morning session, when there’s a greater chance of more orangutans visiting.
-Plus, its cooler in the morning and if no-one shows up (like occurred during my visit), you can return the same afternoon.
+Plus, its cooler in the morning and if no orang-utans shows up (like occurred during my visit), you can return the same afternoon.
 Entry costs 10 ringgit for foreigners, per day.

-From Kuching, catch the local bus #6 from Masjid Street.
+There’s a direct bus to Semenggoh from Kuching.
+If heading to the morning feeding session, catch the local bus #6 from Masjid Street.
 It leaves at 7:15am (arrive early, as it departs promptly or even a few minutes early), costs 4 ringgit each way and takes about an hour, with the final stop at the entrance to Semenggoh.
 There’s still a pleasant 1.5km walk from there to the feeding area (part of the reason a morning visit is better).
 After the feeding, return to the bus at the same spot, and it leaves at 11:00am.

 For the afternoon feeding session, the same bus departs again at 1:00pm.
 The return bus leaves exactly at 4:00pm, leaving you less time to watch the orangutans and explore than in the morning.
 The rangers will let you know when it’s about to leave, and in our case we were lucky to get a lift to the bus when we were running late.
 If you’re visiting for both the morning and afternoon session, you’ll need to leave the park in between (because it closes), but get off at the first town to have lunch, instead of riding the bus all the way back to Kuching.